kmoppel/kmoppel.github.io/_posts/2025-11-13-postgres-kafka-and-event-queues.md

 Gunnar's take was maybe a bit too morbid for my taste, of course 😀

-To recap — the main question in the debate was whether Postgres is generally *“good enough”* to implement a low-to-medium volume event queue or a pub-sub system.
+To recap — the main question in the debate was whether Postgres is generally *“good enough”* to implement a low-to-medium volume event queue or even a pub-sub system.
 The general sentiment from [Hacker News](https://news.ycombinator.com/item?id=45747018) readers at least was that unless scale truly demands Kafka, Postgres is indeed good enough — and many teams plain overestimate their scaling needs and don’t actually need Kafka’s distributed complexity.

-**Spoiler:** there’s obviously no definitive answer as to when one should use a “proper” database for something — there’s a reason why we have so many purpose-specific databases: relational, event logs, analytical column stores, key-value, time-series, ledger, graph, hierarchical, document, blob, text search, vector, …
+**Spoiler:** there’s obviously no definitive answer as to when one should use a “proper” database for something — and there sure are reasons why we have so many purpose-specific databases: relational, event logs, analytical column stores, key-value, time-series, ledger, graph, hierarchical, document, blob, text search, vector, …

 Anyway, below are some thoughts that came to mind — I can’t go too deep on Kafka though, as I’m just not qualified enough.